This Week’s LUCSA Box

 This Week’s Fresh Produce:

-Lettuce Mix or Microgreens - Enhanced Earth Farming (Streamwood IL)
+Lettuce Mix or Microgreens - Enhanced Earth Farming (Streamwood IL), Artesian Farms (New Buffalo, MI)

 Storage Tip - The lettuce will come in a plastic bag, remove your greens from the bag and store them in a plastic container or bag with a paper towel covering them for up to a week in the fridge.